Training

 Modular health and safety course

-UK Safety Network Ltd, the organisation behind this web site, has worked with several major clients who were keen to train their managers, supervisors and operatives in health and safety.
+UK Safety Network, the organisation behind this web site, has worked with several major clients who were keen to train their managers, supervisors and operatives in health and safety.
 They wanted all operatives to reach UK's Institution of Occupational Safety and Health (IOSH) "Working Safely" standard, and managers to reach IOSH "Managing Safely" standard.
 Also, provision needed to be made for team leaders/supervisors to be trained and assessed, and some members of staff were to go on to study for the National Examining Board in Occupational Safety and Health (NEBOSH) "General Certificate".

 The Institution of Occupational Safety and Health is the professional body that represents the vast majority of UK workplace safety advisors, managers and consultants.
 IOSH has developed a series of courses designed to assist industry to improve safe working practices and, therefore, the management of safety.
 Those courses include: